-Figure 15.4: Water balance of MLM in the Sabie River catchment without interventions options available at this point in time, therefore are WC/WDM for Hazyview, groundwater development for both Hazyview and Nsikazi North, and water reallocation through water trading in Nsikazi North.
+Figure 15.4: Water balance of MLM in the Sabie River catchment without interventions ecological conditions and should preferably be maintained as such.
+The only viable options available at this point in time, therefore are WC/WDM for Hazyview, groundwater development for both Hazyview and Nsikazi North, and water reallocation through water trading in Nsikazi North.
 Figure 15.5 shows that a water balance can be achieved with these measures, but shortages can be expected in the early years.